 Don’t wait until it’s too late.
 You have only 15 days after your arrest to request this hearing.
 A Combs Waterkotte Crestwood, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
 Call (314) 900-HELP or reach out online for a free consultation with one of our expert Crestwood, MO DWI/DUI defense attorneys before the deadline passes.

-What is a DWI Administrative Hearing in Crestwood, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Crestwood, MO

 During the hearing, the following elements are examined:

-- Did the officer have reasonable grounds to stop you?
+- Did the officer have reasonable suspicion to pull you over?

 - Were you operating a vehicle while intoxicated?